U.S. judge approves Transocean civil spill settlement

-(Reuters) - A federal judge on Tuesday gave final approval to Transocean’s $1 billion civil settlement related to BP Plc’s (BP.N) massive Gulf of Mexico oil spill in 2010.
+Feb 19 (Reuters) - A federal judge on Tuesday gave final approval to Transocean’s $1 billion civil settlement related to BP Plc’s massive Gulf of Mexico oil spill in 2010.

 U.S. District Judge Carl Barbier signed the agreement, according to the court document filed in federal court in New Orleans.